 We are proud to host students from midwifery, medical and nursing programs.
-We enjoy our roles as preceptors and value the addition of students to our practice so that there will be doctors and nurses who appreciate and understand the role of midwives in the medical system.
-We hope that you will be happy to be a part of their learning experience.
-However, if at any time you feel that you need a private visit with us, please feel free to let us know.
+By precepting we help grown our own profession and also help to ensure there will be doctors and nurses who appreciate and understand the role of midwives in the medical system.
+We hope that you will be willing to include learners in your care.
+However, if at any time you feel that you need a private visit with us, please let us know.

 Westside Midwives is pleased to host two UBC Midwifery Students

 September 2018-April 2019.